Contact us!

 Amaia Gómez Marzabal

 Amaia is from Bilbao, Spain.
 In Bilbao she taught English, German and art.
 She came to New York to grow as an artist and appreciates the opportunity to also pursue her teaching career.
-She says that she can “always relate art and language learning…” She likes the way OWP selects quality materials and aligns curriculum with children’s interests.
+She says that she can “always relate art and language learning,” and likes the way OWP selects quality materials and aligns curriculum with children’s interests.

 During her free time, Amaia loves to explore everything related to art and she is thankful that New York offers her the possibilities to see amazing things every day.